biospi/seaMass/README.md

 )
 ```

 Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'MCMCglmm' package).
-You can run a 'dea_' function post-hoc using the 'fit' object returned by 'deamass', or you can supply one or more 'dea_' functions to run during the 'deamass' call.
+You can run a 'dea_' function post-hoc using the 'fit' object returned by 'seaMass-delta', or you can supply one or more 'dea_' functions to run during the 'seaMass-delta' call.
 The 'dea' functions will perform the model seperately for each pair of conditions specified by a 'Condition' column in your experiment design:

 ```
 # specify a list of one of more differential expression analysis functions.